 Boundary crossings are less clear and generally refer to situations in which there has been a deviation from classical therapeutic activity, perhaps even in a way that is supportive of the therapy itself.
 Examples include hugging clients when they leave their sessions, gift giving, “out-of-office” contact, and dual relationships.
 Boundary crossings are ethical and professional gray zones because they may be harmless and non-exploitive.
 Both boundary crossings and boundary violations may arise from the therapist or from the client.

 Dual relationships are always boundary crossings but not necessarily boundary violations.
 Dual relationships refer to situations where two or more connections exist between a therapist and a client, for example, when a client is also a student, friend, employee or business associate of the client.
 When a dual relationship is exploitative, it is a boundary violation.
+I’ve been losing my ability to have normal sex very gradually over several years.
+Now I know that I should have talked to my MD the very moment I found myself unable to satisfy my wife.
+I decided to go to my doctor only when my illness became way too serious to ignore.
+He prescribed me Cialis and it helps with most of the symptoms.
+However, I have to take it regularly.

 Boundary crossings may occur without dual relationships, such as extending the therapeutic hour when needed, self-disclosure, or bartering.